He finished an apprenticeship in Birmingham in 1928 and joined our Repair Shop. After two years he moved to the staff and became Repairs Receptionist.

 He moved with the Service Department from Coventry to Park Royal in London in 1934, and was classed as Technical Service and Guarantee Correspondent.

-In 1936 the Service Department was back in Coventry in new premises now know as Fletch.
+In 1936 the Service Department was back in Coventry in new premises now known as Fletch.
 North.

 By 1937 he was moved to be resident Service Engineer based at Westgate Motor House, Gloucester, covering their territory for spares and services.